ankushsinghpal/hashCSV/README.md

 #About
 This is an Open Source Java program you can use to hash (some people mistakenly call it 'encrypt') chosen columns of CSV files.
-The program uses a Java Crypto Message digest, which is a secure one-way hash function that takes arbitrary-sized data and outputs a fixed-length hash value.
+The program uses a Java Crypto Message Digest, which is a secure one-way hash function that takes arbitrary-sized data and outputs a fixed-length hash value.
 This particular program uses the SHA-256 algorithm to perform the hashing.
-Many projects across the world need data to be hashed before
+Many projects across the world need data in CSV files to be hashed before handing it over to a client.

 The master branch is used for active collaborative development.
 The release branch is used only when a version of the project is ready for release.
 The release branch is ideally operated only by the repository owner.